elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Mrs. [Mary Noyes] Colvin moved that we now adjourn; in order to attend the Meeting at the Christian Association Building.
 She also said she hoped as many of us as possible would attend that Meeting.

-Miss [Mary F.] Grace spoke of our wish to hear the Articles of Mrs. Whitelock and Miss [Maria H.] Middleton appointed to be read at this Meeting of our Club.
+Miss [Mary F.] Grace spoke of our wish to hear the Articles of Mrs. George [Louise Clarkson] Whitelock and Miss [Maria H.] Middleton appointed to be read at this Meeting of our Club.

 Mrs. Colvin and Mrs. Graham said they hoped to hear these Articles on a future occasion.